hyperledger/aries-rfcs/features/0334-jwe-envelope/README.md

 }
 ```

 In the above two examples, `apu` is the encoded ephemeral key used to encrypt the cek stored in `encrypted_key` and `apv` is the encoded key id of the static public key of the recipient.
-Both are base64Url encoded.
+Both are raw (no padding) base64Url encoded.
 `kid` is the value of a key ID in a DID document that should be resolvable to fetch the raw public key used.

 ### Authcrypt using ECDH-1PU key wrapping mode